Content Map Terms

 We acknowledge with gratitude that we live on the traditional unceded territories of the Snuneymuxw and Snaw-Naw-As First Nations.

-Access to a family physician or nurse practitioner in Nanaimo will be limited by the number of providers accepting patients.
-The registry will help to coordinate your connection to a family physician or nurse practitioner when one becomes available.
+Access to a family doctor or nurse practitioner in Nanaimo will be limited by the number of providers accepting patients.
+The registry will help to coordinate your connection to a family doctor or nurse practitioner when one becomes available.
 It will also help us to understand how many people do not have a provider and inform current primary care planning.

 We would like to thank you for your patience while you wait to be attached.
 In the interim, we suggest that you connect with the community services below that best support your needs.